saidllamasm/College-Friend-App/README.md

 - [License](#license)
 # Project description
 ## Problem detected
-At the time of graduating from high school, choosing which university to continue your studies becomes a problem when:
+At the time of graduating from middle school, choosing which university to continue your studies becomes a problem when:

  - You do not have information about the professional careers that are offered or each time the registrations are opened.
  - You do not know the qualities of the universities near you, such as economic and transportation support, sports or cultural activities, and even more important, what is their academic level and what graduate profiles they promise.